 Australian federal, state and territory governments have typically maintained credit ratings sufficient to not require financial guarantees for PPP projects.
 Further scrutiny may be required when the government counterparty is not a significant department or is some instrumentality of government.
 However, other than in NSW, it is unusual for any guarantee to be provided in respect of a PPP.

 NSW has specific legislation governing the giving of government guarantees.
-Until 2018, this was legislated under the Public Authorities (Financial Arrangements) Act 1987 (the PAFA Act), and it was common practice for PAFA Act guarantees to be provided on PPPs in NSW.
-In 2018, the PAFA Act was replaced by the Government Sector Finance Act (2018) (the GSF Act), which provides for a substantially similar framework under which the state of NSW may guarantee contracts entered into by government agencies, known under the GSF Act as GSF Agencies.
+Until 2018, this was legislated under the Public Authorities (Financial Arrangements) Act 1987 (PAFA Act), and it was common practice for PAFA Act guarantees to be provided on PPPs in NSW.
+In 2018, the PAFA Act was replaced by the Government Sector Finance Act (2018) (GSF Act), which provides for a substantially similar framework under which the state of NSW may guarantee contracts entered into by government agencies, known under the GSF Act as GSF agencies.
 The change has not in practice appeared to diminish the provision of guarantees for projects where required.

 iii Distribution of risk

-A key attraction of the PPP model is the ability for government to allocate to Project Co the risks it believes may be more efficiently priced or managed by the private sector.
+A key attraction of the PPP model is the ability for the government to allocate to a project co the risks it believes may be more efficiently priced or managed by the private sector.

 |Demand risk||Y||See above in relation to the prevalence of availability-based PPPs.|